 - Work your way down the tube of fabric, slowly turning it inside out along the way.
 When you are done, tie a knot on either end to prevent fraying.

 The last and final step to make these paper bag pants is to finish the hem of your pants.
 After that comes the best part- you get to wear your new creation!

 I really sincerly hoped you liked this tutorial.
 Making your own clothes is so rewarding and I hope your paper bag pants turned out awesome!
+If you are feeling really fancy or adventurous, you could try adding some back pockets!
 If you have any questions while you are making this (or any of my projects) just leave a comment below and I’d love to help out!

 Other Projects You May Like